monkstone/monkstone.github.com/_posts/2021-10-09-JRubyExtension.md

 mvn -N io.takari:maven:wrapper -Dmaven=3.8.3
 ```

-Users are then able to build using the local maven wrapper command `mvnw` on unix based systems or `mvnw.cmd` on windows.
+Users are then able to build your project using the local maven wrapper command `mvnw` on unix based systems or `mvnw.cmd` on windows.
 In practice you will probably create a `Rakefile` at this stage, which will use the wrapper command to execute maven tasks in order.
 See for example [Rakefile][rakefile] for JRubyArt.

 [yokolet]:https://yokolet.blogspot.com/2011/06/extending-jruby-compile-and-jar-java.html
 [coglan]:https://blog.jcoglan.com/2012/08/02/your-first-ruby-native-extension-java/